DhananjaySapawat/Traffic-Density-Estimation/Subtask3: Understanding and analyzing trade-offs/README.md

 3. your "outputresolution(Factor).txt" file will be save in location "analysis/Resolution".

-4.the runtime will save in time.txt file.
+4. the runtime will save in time.txt file.

 5.To get percentage error run the following commands in the terminal.